ankurxyz/VSD_TCL/README.md

 ![wrongcsvfile](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day1/wrong_csv_file.png)

-In such cases the user can exercise the `-help` option for this particualr script to pass correct argument to the script.
+In such cases the user can exercise the `-help` option for this particular script to know the steps involved in correct execution of the script.

 ![helpoption](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day1/help_option.png)